BetterDiscord/docs/docs/plugins/ui/notifications.md

 ## Creating Notifications

 One of the simplest examples is the notification above.
-It can be created with a single simple call to the BetterDiscord api.
+It can be created with a single simple call to the BetterDiscord API.

 ```js
 BdApi.UI.showNotification({